The whistleblower scheme

 Students are not eligible to report information under the scheme.
 This is because it is not possible to ensure students’ anonymity and confidentiality under the whistleblower law.
 However, students who are employed by or work for AU on a volunteer basis are eligible due to this relationship.

 While it is possible to report information anonymously, Aarhus University encourages whistleblowers to state their name in connection with a report for a faster and more agile management of the case.
-In cases with e.g. (sexual) harrassment it will not be possible to manage the case with knowing the name of the offended.
+In cases with e.g. (sexual) harrassment it will not be possible to manage the case without knowing the name of the offended.

 What kind of protection against reprisals does the scheme offer?